r-lib/filelock/README.md

 ### Warning

 Always use special files for locking.
-I.e. if you want to restrict access to a certain file, do *not* place the lock on this file.
+I.e. if you want to restict access to a certain file, do *not* place the lock on this file.
 Create a special file, e.g. by appending `.lock` to the original file name and place the lock on that.
 (The `lock()` function creates the file for you,